Tsmith5151/recommendation-systems/README.md

 8-core 16GB CPU machine is roughly 10 minutes.

->**Note:** for a complete list of the input args to execute the pipeline, you can run `python -m pipeline --help`.
+>**Note:** for a complete list of the input args to execute the pipeline, you can run `python -m recommender.pipeline --help`.
 By default, the `env` argument is set to the development environment.
 For production purposes, the `prod` flag can be passed, however further configuration and database security features would need to be incorporated.